bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 # JSON Structures and Polymorphism {#polymorphism}

 The GNAP protocol makes use of polymorphism within the [JSON](#RFC8259) structures used for the protocol.
-Each element of this protocol is defined in terms of the JSON data type that its values can take, whether it's a string, object, array, boolean, or number.
-For some elements, different data types offer different descriptive capabilities and are used in different situations for the same element.
+Each portion of this protocol is defined in terms of the JSON data type that its values can take, whether it's a string, object, array, boolean, or number.
+For some fields, different data types offer different descriptive capabilities and are used in different situations for the same field.
 Each data type provides a different syntax to express the same underlying semantic protocol element, which allows for optimization and simplification in many common cases.